 Unfortunately, ESA’s don’t receive the same privileges as support animals when it comes to the law.
 However, ESA’s in the State of Florida (and many other cities and states) still have laws that protect them.
 Here are a few laws that protect ESA’s in the Miami area specifically:

 The Air Carrier Access Act (ACAA) comes into play for individuals who plan on flying with their ESA.
-In depth documentation is sometimes required for this process, and the rules are strict.
+In depth, documentation is sometimes required for this process, and the rules are strict.
 In most cases, before you set foot near an airplane with an ESA, a legally licensed mental health professional must write a letter that proves that you suffer from a mental illness and that you have need of an ESA.
 The letter must have the medical professional’s letterhead, should indicate the practice (such as psychologist or psychiatrist), and can’t be more than one year old.
 You might also have to give advance notice to the airline before traveling with your ESA (typically 48 hours in advance).

 As an employee with a mental disability, it’s the responsibility of the employer to provide reasonable accommodations for your emotional support animal.
 It’s unlawful for an employer to discriminate against anyone who utilizes the support of an ESA though this is only the case for employers with five or more employees.
 That means that even if the business in question explicitly forbids animals on the premises, the employer must still allow support animals to accompany their owners.
 Just like traveling on a plane, your employer may demand documentation that proves your need for an ESA.

 If you’re renting an apartment or house, it doesn’t matter if your landlord allows pets or not, they have to provide accommodations for you and your ESA.
-Of course, the landlord may require paperwork to verify your condition and your need for an emotional support animal, but as long as your documentation is legitimate, there shouldn’t be any issue.
+Of course, the landlord may require paperwork to verify your condition and your need for an emotional support animal, but as long as your documentation is legitimate, there shouldn’t be an issue.
 Your landlord can neither evict you nor charge a pet deposit due to your ESA.

 Exception to Rules

 With any rule, there’s always an exception.
-An ESA must also be house trained if they’re to be allowed in the work place and they cannot pose a danger to anyone.
+An ESA must also be house trained if they’re to be allowed in the workplace and they cannot pose a danger to anyone.
 These exceptions also apply to living conditions.
 Landlords can block an ESA from living with its owner if the animal is not properly trained and poses a threat to either the property or other tenants.

 Where to Take your Emotional Support Animal in Florida